Symmetric Yang--Mills theory in FLRW universes: Symmetric Yang--Mills fields in foliated spacetimes

-again matching \cite{Mink} for hyperbolic and de Sitter spaces.
-The energy-momentum tensors are traceless and for the Riemannian slicings with $S^3$ and $H^3$ they are also of perfect fluid radiation type, as expected.
+The results again match \cite{Kumar2022:2206.12009v1} for hyperbolic and de Sitter spaces and \cite{Kumar_2021} for the sphere.
+The energy-momentum tensors are traceless and, for the Riemannian slicings\footnote{where $\tilde{g}_{00}\,\tilde{\eta}_{ab}=-\delta_{ab}$ holds} with $S^3$ and $H^3$, they are of the perfect-fluid radiation type, as expected.